 - Encourage your child to name objects in a room or place that are of a particular size, shape or texture:

 - What shape is the book on the shelf?

-- What does the rug feel like?
+- · What does the rug feel like?

 - Ask your child to describe a particular incident which has taken place such as:

-- What did you see at the zoo today?
+- What did you see on our walk today?

 - What happened at the dentist today?

-Ask your child to categorise objects:
+- Ask your child to categorise objects:

-name all the food on the table; name all the vegetables in the fridge; name all items in the fridge that are not vegetables.
+- Name all the food on the table.

+- Name all the vegetables in the fridge.

+- Name all items in the fridge that are not vegetables.
-Massist your child to use language to reason in various situations:

-Why do you wear a coat in cold weather?
-Why do you need to put on suncream in warm weather?

-Help your child to use language to describe past, present and future events:

-What will you do when you go to the playground?
-What happens when we go to the supermarket?

-Encourage your child to express his/her feelings:

-How did you feel when your dog died?

-We use of language in reacting to various situations:

-What would you do if granny gave you lots of

-money?

-Help children to use language to solve problems, to give directions, to tell you about things that have happened to them during the day.

-- Rhymes and riddles are a good way of encouraging language development. - Reading to your child also assists language development.
+- Assist your child to use language to reason in various situations: - Why do you wear a coat in cold weather? - Why do you need to put on suncream in warm weather? - Help your child to use language to describe past, present and future events: - What will you do when you go to the playground? - What happens when we go to the supermarket? - Encourage your child to express their feelings: - How did you feel when you fell over? - Rhymes, riddles and singing songs with a repetitive chorus are a good way of encouraging language development. - Reading to your child also assists language development.

 Irish, as both language and subject, is most often new to children beginning school.
 From time to time, use words or short sentences in Irish to help introduce children to the Irish language.
 This will help them handle a second language.
-Familiarity with expressions such as 'más é do thoil é' (please), 'go raibh maith agat' (thank you), and 'maith an cailín/buachaill' (good boy/girl), will be a help to them with school.
+Familiarity with expressions such as 'más é do thoil é' (please), 'go raibh maith agat' (thank you), and 'maith an cailín/buachaill' (good girl/boy), or 'maith thú' (well done) will be a help to them with school.
 Help your child to identify colours.

 This could also lend itself quite easily to the use of Irish as it may involve single word terms only, such as 'dearg' (red), 'buí' (yellow) or 'bán' (white).